SFJT-97/dev-journey-blog/src/pages/posts/the-first-step-of-my-journey.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro

+title: The first step of my journey
 pubDate: 14-03-2024
 description: 'So here it is, my first blog post!'
 tags:
   - blogging
   - rant
-title: The first step of my journey
 ---

 ## Introduction

 Hi and welcome you to my personal blog!

-The idea of starting this project has been in my mind for a few weeks now, until finally I decided to do something about it.
-With the tools available today like Astro, Github, a headless CMS and Cloudfare, it didn't take long; a few hours during a sleepless night and *tada!* here it is.
+The idea of starting this project has been on my mind for a few weeks now, until finally I decided to do something about it.
+With the tools available today like Astro, Github, TinaCMS and Cloudfare, it didn't take long; a few hours during a sleepless night and *tada!* here it is.
 I tried to keep it minimal but functional while still somewhat cozy and appealing...
 I really like the end result tbh.

 The footer is giving me nightmares, but oh well...
 This blog is about the learning journey I'm starting, so consider it a funny easter-egg until I can figure what to do with it.